Skip navigation

 2. Maintenance History

 How well your heat pump has been maintained over the years plays a major role in its longevity.
 Regular maintenance, including filter changes, coil cleaning, and refrigerant checks, can extend the lifespan of your unit.
 If you’ve kept up with these tasks and your heat pump has performed reliably, a repair might be a viable choice.
-However, if your system has had little to no maintenance and has developed significant issues, it may be time to consider replacing it.
+However, if your system has had little to no maintenance and has developed significant issues, it may be time to consider scheduling professional heating maintenance service.

 3. Cost of Necessary Repairs